Montana State gains FBS transfer safety Rhedi Short, officially announces other additions

-BOZEMAN — The Montana State football program announced the addition of five players on Wednesday, including a former Football Bowl Subdivision defensive back whose transfer hadn't previously been made public.
+BOZEMAN — The Montana State football program announced the addition of five players on Wednesday, including a former Football Bowl Subdivision defensive back whose transfer hadn't previously been publicized.

 Redshirt senior safety Rhedi Short has transferred to MSU from Arizona, a Pac-12 program.
-He joins offensive lineman Omarrian Aigbedion, wide receiver Malik Mullins, receiver Clevan Thomas and running back Kaegun Williams as the Bobcats' newest signees.
+The Bobcats also officially introduced freshman offensive lineman Omarrian Aigbedion, sophomore wide receiver Malik Mullins, fifth-year senior receiver Clevan Thomas and redshirt senior running back Kaegun Williams.

 "In these five we mix three one-year players and two with years ahead of them," MSU head coach Brent Vigen said in a press release.
 "The three one-year guys each have backgrounds that will allow them to contribute greatly in their one year with us.
 There is opportunity for both of the younger guys to come in and compete for playing time right away while continuing to develop."